-The Forum of Trajan or “Foro di Traiano” in Rome was built by the Emperor Trajan from 107 AD and it was inaugurated in 112 AD.
+The Forum of Trajan, or ‘Foro di Traiano’, in Rome was built by the Emperor Trajan from 107 AD, then inaugurated in 112 AD.
 Trajan, who reigned from 98 to 117 AD, built his magnificent Forum of Trajan after emerging victorious from several military campaigns, particularly the conquest of Dacia.

-The crowning element of the Forum of Trajan is colonna Traiana or “Trajan’s column”.
-Dedicated in 113 AD yet still incredibly well preserved, this impressive structure comprises a 98 foot column adorned with elaborate friezes chronicling the Dacian Wars down to the very last detail, including the final expulsion of the Dacians from their native soil.
+The crowning element of the Forum of Trajan is colonna Traiana, or ‘Trajan’s column’.
+Dedicated in 113 AD, yet still incredibly well preserved, this impressive structure comprises of a 98 foot column adorned with elaborate friezes chronicling the Dacian Wars.
+These detailed friezes document key moments of the wars, including the final expulsion of the Dacians from their native soil.

-It is worth noting that the statue at the peak of Trajan’s Column is not of the emperor, but of Saint Peter, an addition of Pope Sixtus V in 1587.
+It is worth noting that the statue at the peak of Trajan’s Column is not of the emperor, but of Saint Peter, which was added by Pope Sixtus V in 1587.

-One of the more visible sets of remains belongs to the Basilica Ulpia, an administrative centre, the foundations and some granite columns of which are visible next to Trajan’s Column.
+One of the more visible sets of remains belongs to the Basilica Ulpia, an administrative centre, the foundations, and some granite columns which are visible next to Trajan’s Column.